terrytang0905/TT_Tech_Space/blogs/2016-12-12-impala-rtolap-research-note.md

 - Impala is the highest performing SQL-on-Hadoop system,especially under multi-user workloads.(nearly three times on average for multi-user)
 - Impala SQL doesn't support UPDATE or DELETE like Hive.Impala supports ALTER TABLE DROP PARTITION.
 - The key point of the impala design of an MPP database is how to run on hundrens of nodes is the coordination and synchronization of cluster-wide metadata.For example,up-to-date versions of the system catalog
-- Designed a simple publish-subscribe service called the statestore to disseminate metadata changes to a set of subscribers,not establish a TCP connection or create synchronous RPCs(avoid network connection cost).
+- Designed a simple **publish-subscribe** service called the statestore to disseminate metadata changes to a set of subscribers,not establish a TCP connection or create synchronous RPCs (avoid network connection cost).
 - Impala’s catalog service serves catalog metadata to Impala daemons via the statestore broadcast mechanism, and executes DDL operations on behalf of Impala daemons.
 - The catalog service pulls information from third-party metadata stores(for example, the Hive Metastore or the HDFS Namenode), and aggregates that information into an Impala-compatible catalog structure.The default third-party metadata store is Hive Metastore and could be replaced by HBase.
 - Impala supports inline views, uncorrelated and correlated subqueries (that are rewritten as joins), all variants of outer joins as well as explicit left/right semi- and anti-joins, and analytic window functions.
 - Impala chooses whichever strategy is estimated to minimize the amount of data exchanged over the network, also exploiting existing data partitioning of the join inputs.The design is similar to Greenplum.
-- Runtime code generation using LLVM in Impala's backend is one of the techniques to improve execution times._LLVM_ is a compiler library and collection of related tools which is designed to be modular and reusable.
+- Runtime code generation using LLVM in Impala's backend is one of the techniques to improve execution times(Presto has the similar design).**LLVM** is a compiler library and collection of related tools which is designed to be modular and reusable.
 It allows applications like Impala to perform just-in-time (JIT) compilation within a running process.
-- Impala uses an HDFS feature called short-circuit local reads to bypass the DataNode protocol when reading from local disk in order to perform data scans from both disk and memory at or near hardware speed.
+- Impala uses an HDFS feature called **short-circuit** local reads to bypass the DataNode protocol when reading from local disk in order to perform data scans from both disk and memory at or near hardware speed.
 - HDFS caching allows Impala to access memory-resident data at memory bus speed and also saves CPU cycles as there is no need to copy data blocks and/or checksum them.
-- Impala supports most popular file formats:Avro,RC,Sequence,TEXTFILE and Parquet.Recommend using Apache Parquet because Parquet offer both high compression and scan efficency.
+- Impala supports most popular file formats: Avro,RC,Sequence,TEXTFILE and Parquet.Recommend using Apache Parquet because Parquet offer both high compression and scan efficency.

 #### 2.Impala Architect